 Quick Note – Never send unsolicited material/always copyright your work.

-- Do not write on CD with marker (looks unprofessional)
+- Do not write on CD with a marker (looks unprofessional)

 - Make sure your content is burned on the CD